How can we help you?

 We then complete a detailed examination of your teeth, gums, and bite, supported by clinical photographs.
 These allow us to show you what we can see, help you understand your oral health, and track any changes over time.

-If required, we take small in the mouth x rays, which are typically recommended every two years, to assess areas that cannot be seen directly.
+If required, we take small in-the-mouth X-rays, which are typically recommended every two years, to assess areas that cannot be seen directly.

-Your teeth are professionally cleaned and fluoride is applied to help strengthen enamel and reduce decay.
+Your teeth are professionally cleaned, and fluoride is applied to help strengthen enamel and reduce decay.

-We finish with a full mouth OPG x ray, providing an overview of the teeth, jaws, and surrounding structures.
+We finish with a full mouth OPG X-ray, providing an overview of the teeth, jaws, and surrounding structures.

 There is no pressure to proceed with treatment.
 Our role is to educate and support you so you can make informed decisions that feel right for you.
-We often have reduced costs for these visits for new patients, see our specials page to check.
+We often have reduced costs for these visits for new patients.
+See our specials page to check.

-Routine dental check ups are designed for patients we see regularly and are usually shorter and simpler, while still being thorough.
+Routine dental check-ups are designed for patients we see regularly and are usually shorter and simpler, while still being thorough.

 We begin with a brief discussion to check in on any concerns and ensure nothing has changed since your last visit.

 We then complete an examination of your teeth, gums, and bite.
-Because we are monitoring your oral health over time, clinical photographs updated at no charge if there is something important to show or a specific area we wish to track.
+Because we are monitoring your oral health over time, clinical photographs are updated at no charge if there is something important to show or a specific area we wish to track.

-If required, we take small in the mouth x rays.
-These are recommended when existing x rays are more than two years old, or if there is a particular concern we need to assess more closely.
+If required, we take small in-the-mouth X-rays.
+These are recommended when existing X-rays are more than two years old, or if there is a particular concern we need to assess more closely.

 Your teeth are professionally cleaned, and fluoride is applied to help protect against decay.